FunkyRaza/delta-demo/README.md

 # delta-demo
-This is a Practice Mode
+This is a Demo For GIT & GITHUB Class.